Do you want to get fit this year? Start by learning how to track steps on your Apple Watch.

 - Red: The Move ring shows your active calories burned

-- Green: The Exercise ring shows total minutes of brisk activity
+- Green: The Exercise ring shows the total minutes of brisk activity

 - Blue: The Stand ring indicates the number of times you have stood and moved for at least one minute per hour.